rcrades/robot-dashboard/README.md

 4. User Interaction: Operators can send commands back to the robots through the interface.

 ## Technologies Used
-- Frontend: HTML5, CSS3, JavaScript (React.js)
+- Frontend: HTML5, CSS3, JavaScript
-- Backend: Python (Flask)
+- Backend: None (Static site)
-- Database: PostgreSQL
+- Database: None (Static JSON files)
 - WebSocket for real-time communication

 ## Getting Started
-(Startup instructions are provided at the top of this README)
+- if local, run `python3 -m http.server 8000`
+- if deployed, navigate to `https://robot-dashboard-eight.vercel.app/

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.